NickDee96/MuriuAI-assistant/chainlit.md

 # Mũriũ AI - Tech AI Assistant

-Welcome to Mũriũ AI, your intelligent tech assistant developed by the exceptional team at [Nick](https://github.com/NickDee96).
+Welcome to Mũriũ AI, your intelligent tech assistant developed by [Nick Mumero](https://github.com/NickDee96).
 We are here to assist you with factual answers to your queries using a combination of advanced language models and powerful tools.

 ## Features